List of Marvel Comics characters: M: Powers and abilities of Mayhem

 Mayhem exudes a green, venomous gas from her pores.
 If this gas enters another person's bloodstream, it paralyzes the person for a varying amount of time.
 Mayhem attacks people by raking their skin with her talon-like fingernails so that the gas will enter their bloodstreams.
-The gas can also act like a truth serum, forcing a victim of Mayhem to tell her the truth.
+The gas can also act like a truth serum, forcing targets to tell the truth.
 Dagger's "light-knives" dissipate upon contact with this gas.
 Mayhem can levitate herself and fly.